How does a reverse mortgage work?

 Those funds do come at the expense of your home equity, though, so be sure you’re prepared to make that trade-off before asking a lender for a reverse mortgage.
 It’s also important to keep in mind that the inheritance you leave behind may be smaller as a result of the loss of equity.

-As with any financial decision, it’s important to carefully consider your home loan options, assess the pros and cons of each and decide if the reward outweighs the potential risks.
+As with any financial decision, it’s important to carefully consider your home loan options, evaluate the pros and cons of each and decide if the reward outweighs the potential risks.
 In the right circumstances, though, a reverse mortgage can be a game changer for retirees and seniors.